 With microcurrent stimulation, the individual must understand that he or she is committed to a lifelong therapy requiring some of their time several days a week after the initial six-month period of daily treatment.
 When the treatments are successful and the vision improves, the results are only permanent with continuing therapy.
 The treatment needs to be continued in order to maintain the improvement because those who have experienced improvements in their vision and then stopped treatment have regressed.
 Incidentally, the treatment is not painful.

-Dr. Miller, Dr. Kondrot and other physicians emphasize the need for combining optimum nutrition with the use of the machine.
+Dr. Miller, and other physicians emphasize the need for combining optimum nutrition with the use of the machine.
 Some of them are well-known vitamins, minerals and amino acids such as vitamins C, A and E, magnesium, selenium, zinc, taurine, glutathione and the B vitamins.
-Others are such little known products as bilberry.
-During World War II, the British Royal Air Force night fighter pilots were given bilberry because it dramatically improved their night vision.

-According to the father of one of Dr. Kondrot’s patients, “The best thing Dr. Kondrot ever gave us was hope.
+According to the father of one patient, “The best thing these treatments ever gave us was hope.
 Today my son lives on his own; he is safer.
 His eyesight is 90 percent of what a normal person sees.
 He has had to relearn to read and now does it for pleasure.
 He is taking the lead in planning his future – as he should at the age of 19.
-We are very grateful to Dr. Kondrot and microcurrent stimulation.”
+We are very grateful for those who developed microcurrent stimulation.”

 Perski’s organization has 6,000 members, including 1,000 medical professionals.